Foundry-Workshop/token-action-hud-wfrp4e/README.md

 ## Usage FAQ

-For a guide on using Token Action HUD, go to: [How to Use Token Action HUD](https://github.com/Larkinabout/fvtt-token-action-hud-core/wiki/How-to-Use-Token-Action-HUD)
+For a guide on using Token Action HUD, go to: [How to Use Token Action HUD](https://github.com/Larkinabout/fvtt-token-action-hud-core/wiki/How-to-Use-Token-Action-HUD).

+---
+#### Does Right Click do anything?
+Yes, Right Click does several things, mostly depending on what you are clicking:
+* Skills, Talents, Spells, Prayers and Inventory — opens the Item's Sheet
+* Conditions — removes the Condition
+* Manual Effects — opens Sheet of the Item that has this effect

+Otherwise, Right Click behaves just like Left Click.

+---
+#### How can I damage or repair weapons and Armour?
+While holding `Control`, you can Left Click to repair, or Right Click to damage a Weapon or Armour.
+This only works on the `Combat` tab.

+Armour will be damaged "from top down", as ordered in Character Sheet.

+---

+#### How can I make test hidden?
+When holding `Shift` while triggering any Test from Token Action HUD, it will be forced to be Blind GM Roll.

+This can be changed in Module's Settings.

+---

 For questions, feature requests or bug reports, please open an issue [here](https://github.com/Foundry-Workshop/token-action-hud-wfrp4e/issues).